CLA Career Services Staff

 Thriving in creativity, collaboration, and connection, I am in my element when I get to make deep connections with others, envision future possibilities, and strategize about how we can create more diverse, inclusive, accessible, and equitable spaces.
 I strive to lead with empathy, authenticity, vulnerability, and with an equity lens.

 My love language is laughing and connecting with others over food, and my lunch breaks are sacred times for this.
 You can usually find me with a snack (or looking for one) and I’m always willing to share!
 Connect with me over the joys of parenthood, my cat, food, exercise, travel, home projects, reality TV, and entrepreneurship.

-Supports all CLA students; specializes in supporting students with general career preparation-any interest area and those with Business and Communications & Media Career Field interests
+Supports all CLA students; specializes in supporting students with general career planning-any interest area (internship search, job search, etc.) and those with Business Career Field interests

 I have always wanted to help people.
 As a first-generation student, I started college with the intent of becoming a lawyer.
 However, when I took my first psychology course at the University of Toronto, I realized that was the field for me.
 This led to degrees in development psychology (U of T) and industrial / organization psychology (U of M) and a 40-year career in a variety of roles with Ameriprise Financial / IDS Financial Services and Right Management (a global HR consulting firm).
 I have also served in leadership roles in several community-based and health-focused non-profit organizations.